Teaching Team & Staff

 Catherine Lewis

-Catherine Lewis (she/her) is so excited to be returning to The Attic this year as a lead in the Merganser classroom as well as supporting Alison Farrell as Assistant Program Coordinator.
+Catherine Lewis (she/her) is so excited to be teaching Merganser and Raven classes, as well as being The Attic Program Assistant.
 Catherine worked at The Attic from 2008 to 2016 and is returning after some time away during which she earned her Master’s degree in Contemplative Education from Naropa University, explored Montessori philosophy at the adolescent level, and had her son, Oliver, who is now two-and-a-half years old.
 Catherine is a passionate, creative, life-long educator who strives to create and maintain learning communities where all members feel known and valued.
 As a strong believer and proponent of The Attic philosophy, she is looking forward to getting to know the current Attic while working to support its ongoing strength and success.
 Beyond teaching, she enjoys fiber arts, spending time outdoors, and writing.

 Lauren Mathews